rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Correlate multiple metrics (indoor and outdoor temperature)
 0. Evaluate limits of various sensors to environmental sensors

-### PRODUCT 7 - Move things with actuators

-Make things move on a schedule or event.

-0. Compare Pi vs. Arduino and others
-0. Calculate physics formulas for space, weight, and volume
-0. Conduct repetitive tests for safety

-### PRODUCT 8 - Recordings with cameras and microphones
+### PRODUCT 6 - Recordings with cameras and microphones

+MAKE FOR SALE: Take photos and movies and relay them to a server

 0. Identify options for recording images and video
-0. Design for weather-proof configurations
 0. Configure a closed-circuit camera feed
 0. Consider implications for constant-on webcams
 0. Configure a two-way presence
 0. Test recording cycles checks before shipment

-### PRODUCT 9 - Media file processor service
+### PRODUCT 7 - Media file processor service

+MAKE FOR SALE: Intelligently process photos and movies locally or in the cloud

 0. Process media locally on a Pi
 0. Send media to a public cloud